 Now we prove that the local duality pairing is compatible with Weil restriction via $\phi$ and the norm maps:

-\begin{proposition} Let $k'/k$ be a finite extension of local fields, $G'$ a commutative $k'$-group scheme of finite type, and $G := \R_{k'/k}(G')$.
+\begin{appendixproposition} Let $k'/k$ be a finite extension of local fields, $G'$ a commutative $k'$-group scheme of finite type, and $G : = \R_{k'/k}(G')$.
 Then the following diagram commutes:

-Further, if $k'/k$ is separable then all of the vertical maps are isomorphisms. \end{proposition}
+Here the first ${\rm{N}}_{k'/k}$ is the norm map on character sheaves, and the second is the usual norm map.
+Further, if $k'/k$ is separable then all the vertical maps are isomorphisms. \end{appendixproposition}

-\begin{proof} That all of the vertical maps are isomorphisms when $k'/k$ is separable follows from our general remarks at the beginning of the section about $\phi$ and ${\rm{N}}_{X'/X}$ being isomorphisms when $f$ is \'etale.
-To check the commutativity of the diagram in the proposition, we expand it to the following diagram, which we will show to be commutative:

-The first three columns of this diagram commute because of the functoriality of cup product, $\phi$, and the norm maps.
+\begin{proof} That all of the vertical maps are isomorphisms when $k'/k$ is separable follows from Proposition \ref{charactersseparableweilrestriction} and our remarks at the beginning of the section about $\phi$ being an isomorphism when $f$ is \'etale.
+The first three columns of the diagram in the proposition commute because of the functoriality of cup product, $\phi$, and the norm maps.
 It therefore only remains to prove commutativity of the last two columns, and this is the content of Proposition \ref{invnormcomp}. \end{proof}

 Finally, we turn to the global setting.
-That is, suppose that $k'/k$ is a finite extension of global fields, and let $G'$ be a commutative $k'$-group scheme of finite type, and $G := \R_{k'/k}(G')$.
+That is, suppose that $k'/k$ is a finite extension of global fields, and let $G'$ be a commutative $k'$-group scheme of finite type, and $G : = \R_{k'/k}(G')$.
 Then we have the usual adelic pairing (that is, cupping everywhere locally and then adding the invariants)

 and similarly for $\A_{k'}$ and $G'$.
 The next result says that these two pairings are compatible via $\phi$ and ${\rm{N}}_{k'/k}$.